Wheels of Hope Service Update, January 2021

 Rides to MAT services

-For people beginning MAT, Wheels of Hope can provide up to a week of transportation at the start of treatment to MAT providers within the Merrimack Valley region.
+For people accessing or engaged in MAT, Wheels of Hope can provide up to a week of transportation to MAT providers within the Merrimack Valley region.
 MAT includes methadone, Suboxone, buprenorphine, and injectable naltrexone (Vivitrol).

 Cities and towns served by Wheels of Hope: Amesbury, Andover, Billerica, Boxford, Chelmsford, Dracut, Georgetown, Groveland, Haverhill, Lawrence, Littleton, Lowell, Merrimac, Methuen, Newbury, Newburyport, North Andover, Rowley, Salisbury, Tewksbury, Tyngsborough, Westford, and West Newbury.